iPad 6 Wi-Fi Left Speaker Replacement

 Step 11

-- Give that pick a spin around the top-left corner of your device to break free the adhesive.
-You're doing great!
+- Gently swivel the pick around the top-left corner to loosen the adhesive.

 Step 12

-- Gently slide the opening pick along the top edge of the device, making sure to stop just before the front camera so you don’t poke it.
+- Gently slide the opening pick along the top edge of your device, but stop right before you hit the front camera.
+We don’t want to go too far and end up with a selfie mishap.

 Step 13

-- Gently pull the pick out so that just the tip stays tucked between the digitizer and the frame.
+- Gently pull the pick until just the tip is snugly between the digitizer and the frame.
+We're almost there!

-- Slide the pick right over the front camera to loosen up that adhesive.
+- Slide the pick carefully above the front camera to break the adhesive's hold.
+Nice and smooth.

-- Keep the pick resting near the right side of the front camera before moving on.
+- Leave the pick hanging out near the right side of the front camera for now before you move on.

 Step 14

-- Slide the pick back in and ease it towards the top-right corner to fully break through that stubborn top adhesive.
+- Place the pick back in and gently slide it toward the top-right corner of the device.
+This will fully separate the stubborn top adhesive.

-- Keep the pick wedged in the top-right corner to stop the adhesive from sneaking back together.
+- Keep the pick in the top-right corner so the adhesive doesn't sneak back together on you.

 Step 15

-- Warm up an iOpener and place it on the right edge of your device for a solid two minutes.
-You've got this!
+- Warm up an iOpener and gently press it against the right edge of your device for a solid two minutes.
+Let the heat do its magic and soften things up before you proceed.

 Tools Used